D3LAB-DAO/Governor-C/README.md

 In `Governor D`, the *`e`* will be dynamically set.
 It is set to the most appropriate value according to the voting status.

-# Conclusion
+# Thanks for your interest

 By providing scalable and decentralized open source solution, we want to activate the entire DAO ecosystem based on fair decision making system.
 Make more people to engage in healthy governance and community though our solution.

-We proposed PQV method, smart contracts implementing it, and the service examples.
+We propose PQV method, smart contracts implementing it, and the service examples.
 Chainlink-VRF and Polygon (Matic) were used to achieve higher decentralization level.

 Team DAppO is continuing research and development to improve the governance system more efficiently and safely.
-Please look forward to our next solution, `Governor D`!
+Please look forward to our next solution, `Governor D`.

 # Contact